Blotch3D/Blotch3D/readme.md

 <https://docs.monogame.net/articles/tools/mgcb.html>.
 The docs well
 describe how to use it, but in essence you do this:

+1. Download and install it

-1. Run it from the command line with: mgcb_editor
+2. Run it from the command line with: mgcb_editor

-2. Use the 'New' menu item to create a new project (mgcb) file
+3. Use the 'New' menu item to create a new project (mgcb) file

-3. Open a model by right-clicking the project in the 'Project' pane and selecting the 'Add' item
+4. Open a model by right-clicking the project in the 'Project' pane and selecting the 'Add' item

-4. Build the items by right-clicking the project in the 'Project' pane and selecting rebuild.
+5. Build the item(s) into 'XNB' files by right-clicking the project in the 'Project' pane and selecting rebuild.
 Note the output folders in the 'Properties' pane.

+6. Add the XNB to your project and set its 'copy if newer' flag so it gets put in the output folder.

 Previous versions of the content manager (pipeline tool) required some VC Redistributable files.
 The current version (3.8) has changed notably,